TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 = Can the customer enter the preferred order delivery time? =

 Currently there is no provision for entering the delivery time in the free version.
-This is possible in the Version 2.1.
-[View Demo](http://www.tychesoftwares.com/store/premium-plugins/order-delivery-date-for-woocommerce-pro-21 "View Demo")
+This is possible in the Pro version.
+[View Demo](https://www.tychesoftwares.com/store/premium-plugins/order-delivery-date-for-woocommerce-pro-21 "View Demo")

 = Is the order delivery date field mandatory on checkout page? =

-No. The delivery date field is optional in the free version.
-The field can be configured as Mandatory or optional in the Version 2.1.
-[View Demo](http://www.tychesoftwares.com/store/premium-plugins/order-delivery-date-for-woocommerce-pro-21 "View Demo")
+The field can be configured as Mandatory or optional using the 'Mandatory field?' setting.

 == Screenshots ==